menglishca/keyin-course-notes/content/fullstack/qaps/qap-1/_index.md

     - `--help`: displays a help message explaining how to use the application and its flags.
 This flag is **required to be implemented**.
     - `--length <number>`: specifies the length of the password.
     - `--lowercase`: include lowercase letters in the password.
+    - `--uppercase`: include lowercase letters in the password.
     - `--numbers`: include numbers in the password.
   - If no `--length` flag is provided, default the password length to 8.
-  - If neither `--lowercase` nor `--numbers` is provided, default to including lowercase letters.
+  - If none of `--uppercase`, `--lowercase` or `--numbers` are provided, default to just including lowercase letters.
   - The application should handle invalid input gracefully, displaying an informative error message rather than crashing.

 ### Testing